IOC may change advertising guidelines for Rio 2016

 The move would alter Rule 40 that states "no competitor, coach, trainer or official who participates in the Olympic Games may allow his person, name, picture or sports performances to be used for advertising purposes during the Olympic Games".

-That regulation was seen as overly harsh by some athletes who took to social media to criticize it during London 2012.
+That regulation was seen as overly harsh by some athletes who took to social media to criticise it during London 2012.

 (Reporting by Andrew Downie, editing by Tony Jimenez)